The effect of local magnetic moments on spectral properties and resistivity near the interaction- and doping induced

 For the description of these compounds, however, magnetic and, possibly, charge correlations are likely have to be taken into account.

 Inclusion of magnetic and/or charge correlations, e.g. within the {dynamical cluster approximation (DCA) or cellular dynamical mean-field theory (CDMFT) approach} and/or nonlocal diagrammatic extensions of DMFT \cite{OurRev} is therefore of certain interest for future research.
-Another interesting topic is studying the effect of Hund exchange in multiorbital models and considering the difference of "mottness" and "hundness" behavior of local magnetic moments.
+Another interesting topic is studying the effect of Hund exchange in multiorbital models and considering the difference of ``Mottness" and ``Hundness" behavior of local magnetic moments.

 {\it Note added}.
 After finishing the paper we have learned about the related study of the half filled Hubbard model on a square lattice \cite{Yang}, which confirms coincidence of the Widom line $T_{\rm QWL}(U)$ with the temperatures of appearance of quasiparticles, as well as maximum of resistivity, and the screening of local magnetic moments at the lower temperatures, $T\le T_{\rm SCR}<T_{\rm QWL}$.